Paris Vacation Packages - Best Flight & Hotel Deals

 Paris

-📚Saint Laurent Babylon📚 Introducing Saint Laurent Babylon, where you can receive a free Saint Laurent eco-bag :) Saint Laurent Babylon sells Saint Laurent-related books, photo books, limited edition Saint Laurent Babylon products, vinyl records, and more :) Of course, they also have Saint Laurent bags, but they're limited in stock!
-Books come in a free eco-bag, and you can get books that were once cheap for around 40,000 won :) The staff are friendly and the store is fun to browse, so if you have time, I recommend stopping by!👏🏻👏🏻 ✔️Hours: Wed-Sat 11:00-19:00 Sun 13:00-19:00 (Closed Mon-Tue) ✔️Location: 9 Rue de Grenelle, 75007 Paris, France #EuropeTravel #Paris #ParisTravel #France #FranceTravel #WinterTravel
+📚Saint Laurent Babylon📚 Introducing Saint Laurent Babylon, where you can get a free Saint Laurent eco bag! :) Saint Laurent Babylon offers books, photo albums, limited edition Saint Laurent Babylon products, LPs, and more related to Saint Laurent.
+While they do sell Saint Laurent bags, the selection is not extensive.
+When you purchase a book, they provide a free eco bag to carry it in.
+The cheapest book is priced at around 40,000 KRW.
+The staff are friendly, and the store itself is enjoyable to explore.
+If you have some free time, I highly recommend visiting! 👏🏻👏🏻 ✔️Operating Hours: Wed-Sat 11:00 AM - 7:00 PM Sun 1:00 PM - 7:00 PM (Closed Mon-Tue) ✔️Location: 9 Rue de Grenelle, 75007 Paris, France

 Notre-Dame Cathedral of Paris